ddrmaster1000/amazon-scalable-infra-discord-diffusion/ReadMe.md

 3. There is always something to improve for someone's use case.
 I do need some time to walk my dogs, pet my cats, and window shop RTX 4090s.

 # Thank You
-I want to thank Tahir Saeed for making the draw.io of the Architecture Diagram.
+Thank you Tahir Saeed for making the draw.io of the Architecture Diagram.
+Thank you Tom Diepenbrock for the conversion to Express Workflows for the Step Function.